 The 30-minute light build-up in the morning may be particularly helpful for those who tend to wake up feeling groggy, Leadley says.

 "Let's say you're an early morning REM sleeper, meaning you get your REM sleep in the morning.
-If you have that light start to increase while you're possibly in the middle of a REM cycle, then the brain would naturally end that REM cycle and go into a lighter sleep, where you could eventually wake up," she explains.
+If you have that light start to increase while you're possibly in the middle of a REM cycle, then the brain would naturally end that REM cycle and go into a lighter sleep, where you could eventually wake up," she says.

-4. Best for Parents: Hatch Baby Rest
+4. Best for Kids: Hatch Rest

 Whether you have a newborn or a toddler you're sleep-training, this three-in-one device acts as a sound machine, night light and time-to-rise light.